 [ About ]

-I am a photographer and digital artist living in North East England.
-I grew up in Edinburgh, moved to London later in life, and then spent a decade in the Middle East.
-Learning vastly different customs and traditions in the UAE and Oman, my interests in the interplay of place and identity were forged.
-I began to understand the importance of culture within society and the sense of belonging this affords.
+I am a photographer and digital artist based in North East England.
+I grew up in Edinburgh, moved to London later in life, and spent a decade in the Middle East.
+Living across these different environments and cultural contexts shaped my interest in place, identity, and belonging.

-My favourite things are road trips, sunshine, dogs, woodland, live music, scuba diving, dappled light, fantastic finds in an antique store, losing track of time, horror movies, meditating in the rain, and good chocolate.
+My favourite things are road trips, sunshine, dogs, woodland, live music, scuba diving, dappled light, roller skating, antique shops, losing track of time, horror movies, meditating in the rain, and good chocolate.

 [ PRACTITIONER STATEMENT ]